Texas Mortgage and Refinance Rates

 - Texas conventional mortgages: To qualify for a conventional mortgage, you’ll generally need a minimum credit score of 620 and a debt-to-income (DTI) ratio less than 45 percent.
 If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

-- Texas VA loans: If you’re a veteran or active duty member of the military, you may qualify for a mortgage backed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or private mortgage insurance (PMI), but you do need to pay a funding fee, which typically ranges from 2.3 percent to 3.6 percent of the purchase price.
+- Texas VA loans: If you’re a veteran or active-duty member of the military, you may qualify for a mortgage backed by the Department of Veterans Affairs (VA).
+A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which typically ranges from 2.3 percent to 3.6 percent of the purchase price.

 First-time homebuyer programs in Texas

 If you’re looking to purchase your first home in the Lone Star State, you have access to several first-time homebuyer programs.
 Most help buyers who haven’t owned a home in the past three years.
 Learn more about Texas first-time homebuyer programs.

 - My First Texas Home: Managed by the Texas Department of Housing and Community Affairs (TDHCA), the My First Texas Home program offers mortgages designed with smaller monthly payments.
 The program also provides small loans to help homebuyers cover down payments and closing costs.
 These can be worth up to 5 percent of your mortgage.
 You can find a participating lender online.